Downtown Las Vegas, commonly known as DTLV, is the heart of historic Las Vegas.

 The backyard is truly your playground (pun intended), with games like Twister or giant Legos, Four Square, Cornhole, Shuffleboard, and Beer Pong.

-The Neon Museum is an outdoor exhibition hall dedicated to preserving iconic Las Vegas signs.
+The Neon Museum is an outdoor exhibition hall preserving iconic Las Vegas signs.

 They offer a photo walk where you are allowed to bring your camera and gear to take photos of the signs for personal use only.
 All photo walks should be booked in advance during one of the pre-scheduled tours offered.